Competition-based control of the false discovery proportion: Applications to Real and Simulated Data

-To evaluate the procedures presented here we looked at their performance on simulated and real data where competition-based FDR control is already an established practice: simulated spectrum-ID, peptide detection, feature selection in linear regression, and a previously published application of the knockoff methodology to genome-wide association studies (GWAS).
+To evaluate the procedures presented here we looked at their performance on simulated and real data where competition-based FDR control is already an established practice: simulated spectrum-ID and peptide detection in mass spectrometry (\supsec~\ref{sec:background}), feature selection in linear regression, and a previously published application of the knockoff methodology to genome-wide association studies (GWAS).
 In each case our model, and specifically Assumption \ref{fund_assump}, either explicitly holds or is believed to be a reasonable approximation.

-The spectrum-ID model was presented in Section \ref{sec:background}.
+The spectrum-ID model is presented in \supsec~\ref{sec:background}.
 Here we used a variant of this model described in \cite{keich:progressive} for which, as explained in \supsec~\ref{supsec:model_simulation}, Assumption \ref{fund_assump} is only approximately valid: for native spectra there is a slightly larger chance that a true null will be a decoy win (which creates a slightly conservative --- and hence not overly concerning --- bias).
 We generated simulated instances of the spectrum-ID problem using both calibrated and uncalibrated scores while varying $m$, the number of spectra, among 500, 2k, and 10k and varying $\pi_0$, the proportion of foreign spectra, among 0.2, 0.5 and 0.8.
 For each of these 18 data-parameter combinations we randomly drew 40K instances of simulated target and decoy PSM scores, as described in \supsec~\ref{supsec:model_simulation}.
-We then applied our procedures to each simulated set with FDR/FDP thresholds of $\alpha$ = 1\%, 5\%, and 10\%, and confidence levels $100(1-\gam)$ = 95\% and 99\%.
+We then applied the considered FDR/FDP-controlling procedures to each simulated set with FDR/FDP thresholds of $\alpha$ = 1\%, 5\%, and 10\%, and confidence levels $100(1-\gam)$ = 95\% and 99\%.